JackSawyerWATX/dsaArrays/README.md

 - `preOrderTraversalBinaryTree.py`: Demonstrates pre-order traversal (node, left, right) with a sample tree and printed output.
 - `preOrderTraversalBinaryTree.py`: Demonstrates pre-order traversal (node, left, right) with a sample tree and printed output.
 - `inOrderTraversal.py`: Demonstrates in-order traversal (left, node, right) with a sample tree and printed output.
+- `postOrderTraversalBinaryTree.py`: Demonstrates post-order traversal (left, right, node) with a sample tree and printed output.
 - `bubbleSortImprovement.py`: An optimized version of bubble sort that includes early termination when the array becomes sorted, improving performance on nearly sorted arrays.
 - `countingSort.py`: Implements the counting sort algorithm, a non-comparison based sorting method that uses frequency counting.
 - `insertionSort.py`: Implements the basic insertion sort algorithm using pop/insert operations to build a sorted array.